open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/operator.md

   requires the installation of cert-manager.
-- You can use an automatically generated self-signed certificate by setting `admissionWebhooks.certManager.enabled` to `false` and `admissionWebhooks.autoGenerateCert` to `true`.
+- You can use an automatically generated self-signed certificate by setting `admissionWebhooks.certManager.enabled` to `false` and `admissionWebhooks.autoGenerateCert.enabled` to `true`.
 Helm will create a self-signed cert and a secret for you.
-- You can use your own generated self-signed certificate by setting both `admissionWebhooks.certManager.enabled` and `admissionWebhooks.autoGenerateCert` to `false`.
+- You can use your own generated self-signed certificate by setting both `admissionWebhooks.certManager.enabled` and `admissionWebhooks.autoGenerateCert.enabled` to `false`.
 You should provide the necessary values to `admissionWebhooks.cert_file`, `admissionWebhooks.key_file`, and `admissionWebhooks.ca_file`.
 - You can side-load custom webhooks and certificate by disabling `.Values.admissionWebhooks.create` and `admissionWebhooks.certManager.enabled`